 The most popular article on my blog is where I describe reflection using my adapted Gibbs model for reflection and a worked example.
-It also advertises my Nurses Reflection Diary Workbook which is available from Amazon and my best-selling book.
+It also advertises my Nurses Reflection Diary available from Amazon and my best-selling book.

-To add to my worked example I add another one today – regarding an incident between me, my manager and a sales executive where I worked at the time.
+To add to my two other worked examples, I add another.
+An incident between me, my manager and a sales executive where I worked at the time.
 I call it…

 Stage 1 – Description